kneron/document_center/docs/toolchain/manual_3_onnx.md

 * model_in_bitwidth_mode: choose from "int8"/"int16". ("int16" is not supported in kdp520.)
 * model_out_bitwidth_mode: choose from "int8"/"int16". ("int16" is not supported in kdp520.)
 * cpu_node_bitwidth_mode: choose from "int8"/"int16". ("int16" is not supported in kdp520.)
+* weight_bandwidth: weight bandwidth in gbps.
+Defaults to None to use the default value for the specific hardware.
+This only affect the evaluation result.
+* dma_bandwidth: dma bandwidth in gbps.
+Defaults to None to use the default value for the specific hardware.
+This only affect the evaluation result.

 Return the evaluation result as `str`.
 The IP evaluator gives an estimation of the model running performance.
 It can run with either onnx or bie.
 Below is an example usage.